Skip to contents

 ## plot p2, for frailty terms

-df_frailties <- data.frame(player = levels(injd$player),
+df_frailties <- data.frame(person_id = levels(injd$person_id),

 frail = sffit$frail,